mgutz/str/README.md

 ```go
 func PadLeft(s, c string, n int) string
 ```
-PadLeft pads string s on left side with n until it has length of n.
+PadLeft pads s on left side with c until it has length of n.

 #### func  PadLeftF